Iceland travel advice

 Always be aware of your surroundings when in public places.
 Be particularly vigilant if attending sporting events and during religious holidays and other public celebrations, as terrorists have used such occasions to mount attacks.

-If you plan on trekking, biking, visiting natural tourist attractions or remote areas:
+If you plan on trekking, biking, visiting natural tourist attractions or travelling to remote areas:

-• never do so alone and do not leave your companions
+• never go alone and stay with companions

 • buy travel insurance that includes helicopter rescue and medical evacuation